badadmin/msktutil_script/README.md

 The driver behind this is [msktutil](http://code.google.com/p/msktutil/); if you aren't familiar; become so.
 It's an outstanding tool.

-The other tool being levergaed is [kstart](http://www.eyrie.org/~eagle/software/kstart/).
+The other tool being leveraged is [kstart](http://www.eyrie.org/~eagle/software/kstart/).
 Again, a good place to start if you are unfamiliar.

 goals